 History of the Globe

 In 1492, the first terrestrial globe debuted.
 While small models were made before this in Greece, they often lacked details or were destroyed.
-Many ancient models were also celestial globes rather than terrestrial ones.
+Many ancient models were also celestial sphere globes rather than terrestrial ones.

 The 1492 globe, now referred to as Erdapfel, was designed by Martin Behaim, a German cartographer.
 To ensure accuracy, Behaim took extensive travels and used his knowledge to create a globe that reflected the discoveries of this time.